HY TAROT CARDS? How can tarot cards possibly be relevant in the twenty first century?

 My argument in this essay is not that my audience ‘should’ begin learning about or practicing tarot.
 I'd like to emphasize that you don’t have to study tarot to appreciate humanity's relationships with each other and the cosmos.
 I'm not trying to convert any one.
 I am merely demonstrating or observing the collective, universal application of archetypes to the human condition and to Trent’s former Chancellors.
 Waving my hand from a distance I am presenting a non-argument.
 I am merely sharing unordinary interpretation of film and biography because it’s fun.
 Like with any host of archetypes in general, tarot specifically can provide the student with a higher vantage point.

-Tarot will not cure cancer, nor alleviate the serious and urgent disruption of Earth's climate, nor gently dismiss our beloved yayhoo in the White House from office; but if you are into historical biography, literary theory or the social sciences, tarot is a gift from the Creator.
+Tarot will not abolish the IMF, nor alleviate the serious and urgent disruption of Earth's climate, nor gently dismiss our beloved yayhoo in the White House from office; but if you are into historical biography, literary theory or the social sciences, tarot is a gift from the Creator.

 L .
 V .
 X